waltersono/web_components/components/buttons/button_1/README.md

 * `btn--xl`

 ## License
-The Guess My Number is an open-source project license under the [MIT license](license)
+This is an open-source project license under the [MIT license](license)